w1r2p1/AlgoTrading/README.md

 - [x] **Telegram Interface**: Provide a performance status of your current trades.
 - [x] **Speed**: Multiprocessing is implemented across the algo to speed it up.

+**New** : run `/experimentations/live_orderbook.py` to display the orderbook in real time, along with the evolution of imbalance value and the price.

 ## Basic Usage

+Connexion to Binance :
+- [Create an API key](https://www.binance.com/fr/support/faq/360002502072) in your Binance user profile;
-In `/assets`: store your Binance API key in 'credentials.txt' , and your telegram credentials in 'telegram_config.cfg'.
+- In `/assets`: store your Binance API key in 'credentials.txt'

+Connexion to Telegram (optional):
+- Configure a bot by talking to the BotFather (https://core.telegram.org/bots);
+- In `/assets`: store your Telegram credentials in 'telegram_config.cfg'

 Trading can be entirely managed from `Trading.py`.
 Additionally, run `Dashboard.py` to display a live dashboard (GUI) to get performance metrics, and `Telegram_interface.py` to get a Telegram interface.

 ### Structure